 FDA approval of the drug was based on the positive outcomes of two open-label, non-randomised, single-group, single-dose clinical studies named STR1VE and START.
-STR1VE is an ongoing Phase III clinical trial enrolling 21 patients with infant-onset SMA, while START is a Phase I clinical trial.
+STR1VE was a Phase III clinical trial enrolling 21 patients with infant-onset SMA, while START is a Phase I clinical trial.

 START, a 24-month clinical study, was conducted to evaluate the safety and efficacy of the drug in 15 patients.
 Three subjects enrolled in a low-dose cohort, while the remaining three enrolled in a high-dose group.
 The primary endpoint of the study was survival without permanent ventilation.

-At the end of the 24 months, 12 patients that received a high dose no longer required permanent ventilation, representing event-free survival.
-During the trial, approximately 91.7% of the evaluated patients were able to hold their heads erect, while 83.3% achieved the ability to sit without support for more than ten seconds, 75% for more than 30 seconds.
+At the end of the 24 months, 12 patients who received a high dose no longer required permanent ventilation, representing event-free survival.
+During the trial, approximately 91.7% of the evaluated patients were able to hold their heads erect, while 83.3% achieved the ability to sit without support for more than ten seconds and 75% for more than 30 seconds.
 Furthermore, 16.7% of patients were able to stand alone and walk with assistance.

 Event-free survival and support-free sitting of patients for at least 30 seconds were the primary endpoints of the 24-month STR1VE trial.
 Out of the 21 patients, 19 no longer needed permanent ventilation and 47.6% were able to sit without support for at least 30 seconds.